 Warren Stokes had already informed Julia that feasting makes the creature hungrier and weaker.
 And it could only be killed in its weakened state by attacking its illuminating heart.
 Julia courageously confronted the creature and attacked it while it was feasting upon Kenny Glass’ body.

-In the end of Antlers, Julia ripped out its heart to kill it.
+At the end of “Antlers,” Julia ripped out its heart to kill it.
 But another tragedy awaited.
 She found out that Aiden was possessed too, and she stabbed Aiden’s heart too, to end the horrors.
 For Lucas, he lost both his father and brother, and it was just the beginning of lifelong trauma.

 After the incident, Julia decided to adopt Lucas.
 But in the ending sequence, Paul showed his concern and pointed out that Wendigo’s spirit had already possessed Lucas.
 He could turn into a monster anytime soon.
 Yet Julia decided to ignore the truth and wiped the black bile from Lucas’ face.
 Julia said she couldn’t kill something she loved.
 Ironically, at that very moment, Paul spat out black bile and got sick just like Frank.
 The creature attacked Paul in the shed while he was trying to protect Julia and Lucas.
 Hence, someday Julia will have to make a hard decision.
 She will be forced to kill both Lucas and Paul to save humanity from the Wendigo’s spirit.